khari14/eubiller/README.md

 This portal enables the outline of for eubiller.com website build.
 THis website is useful for any resident in EU (UK and EEA members) to pay their bills in multiple currencies.

-Currencies involved in this Website/Android/iOS:
+Currencies involved in eubiller (Website/iOS/Android):

 |    Country    |   Currency    | Currency Code |    Symbol     |
 | ------------- | ------------- | ------------- | ------------- |